markstringer-dti/markstringer-dti.github.io/dti.md

 Once you've found something that users want that you think you're software can provide you will have made substantial progress.
 You will have moved a long way down the road of moving a project from impossible, to possible.
 But by doing that you've also made the problem a lot more complicated.
 By trying to get software out into the real world, you will probably have had people jump out from behind trees.
 They will have told you that you're not allowed to put software out into the real world.
 These people are now on the list of people that you have to please.
 By putting working software in front of users, if you're lucky, you'll have created demand and expectation.
 Now it's obvious to you, you need to satisfy some of these demands and expectations if this project is going to be a success.
 But at the same time.
 What about the people who got this project funded?
 And what about the people who actually funded it?

-[To here]
 All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
 It isn't just their baby any more.
 People may not react to this well.
 It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
 Because that is exactly what you've done.
 This may feel like a very stupid thing to do, so it's important to remember why you've done it.
 You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

-What's important as you move through these difficult waters, is to keep in mind the direction that you need to be travelling.
+What's important as you move through these difficult waters, is to keep in the direction that you need to be travelling.
 You need to keep pushing the working software in the direction of the real world, real users and real data.
 If what you're doing is adding functionality to the software that can then be tested with users, then good, you're going in the right direction.
 If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
 If what you're doing is moving the software nearer to live with live data and being used by real users, then you're starting to make this project look possible.

 But you need to be moving forward in all of these directions.
 A little bit at a time, adding bits of functionality, pushing the software as near as you can to live.
 Moving from working with dummy data to working with real data.
 All the time getting you're getting feedback from users and stakeholders.
 And when people jump out from behind trees and tell you that you can't do what you're doing, you're ready for them.
-Actually you're never ready for the reasons that people will find to stop your software for going live.
+Actually you're never ready for the reasons that people will find to stop your software from going live.
 But at least you're finding out earlier rather than later.

-You need to move carefully along along all of these dimensions.
+You need to move carefully along all of these dimensions.
 Carefully, changing what you do in light of what you find.
 Why?
 Because where you're going isn't a nice wide, paved road.
 It's a swamp.
+﻿
 ## Chapter 6 - Driving a Car or The Empirical Process

 >> “Seeking what is true is not seeking what is desirable.” - Albert Camus

 "Empirical" isn't a common word.
 But empirical process refers to something that we're all doing all day every day.
 All day every day we change what we're doing in response to what we see and experience through our other senses.
 And that's what the word "empirical" means.
 It means relating to experience in the real world.
 But it's an odd word that doesn't sound as down to earth and practical as it is.

 For years I've run training courses to introduce people to Agile ideas.
 Because "Empirical" is such a strange word, there's an exercise that I often do where I get people too look up the word, to discuss what it means.
 Then we do exercises.
-These exercises probably involve Lego and not being able to build as many models as the team initially thought.
-So half way through the exercise they have to do something different, based on this experience.
-At the end of exercise, I come back to this word "Empirical."
+These exercises often involve Lego.
+They also often not being able to build as many models in the time available as the team estimated they could build.

+So half-way through the exercise this forces the teams to do something different, based on this new experience.
+Either they reduce their estimates of the number of models they can build or, possibly simplify the models.
+At the end of the exercise, I come back to this word "Empirical."
 Based on experience.

 To make sure that my own performance can be improved based on experience, I get feedback at the end of the courses I run.
 One of the questions that I ask is "What's the most important thing that you think you've learned from this course?"